 I don’t celebrate most holidays, but I like New Years.
 If offers the perfect mix of regret* and hope; nostalgia and anticipation.

 I like the idea of so many people turning the page on the calendar at the same time.
 I like illusion of the fresh start.
 I like the bravery of waking up in a new year.
 I like it when someone with a corny sense of humor says they’re taking the rest of the year off on Dec.
 31. I like that we’re all very slow time travelers.

-I like the banality of most New Years’ resolutions** — I will lose the weight this year, I will get organized, I stop smoking.
-I like the lotteryesque optimism that we’ll be one of the handful of people who actually do the things we promise ourselves on New Years.
-I like the little shrug a smoker who wanted to quit will give you when you catch them puffing away on MLK Day.
+I like the banality of most New Years’ resolutions** — I will lose the weight this year; I will get organized; I stop smoking.
+I like the lotteryesque optimism that this year is our turn — this year we will be the ones who actually do the things we promised ourselves on New Years.
+I like the little shrug that a smoker who wanted to quit will give you when you catch them puffing away on MLK Day.
 I like the one person everyone knows who woke up one Jan.
 1 and actually did change their life.
 I like how that person always acts as if it wasn’t a big deal.